 - In 2013, Columbia students and alumni began 95 judicial clerkships, including one at the U.S. Supreme Court, 37 at U.S. Courts of Appeals, 49 at U.S. District Courts, and 8 at state and specialized courts.

-- These numbers include students from various graduating classes and some students hold two clerkships apiece.
-But to give a sense of scale, Columbia Law School typically has approximately 436 May graduates per year.
+These numbers include students from various graduating classes and some students hold two clerkships apiece.

 (Current students can access with lawnet authentication.
 Alums should contact the Clerkship Office.)